Tom McGuirk

 Tom McGuirk (born 2 March 1971 in San Francisco, United States) is a retired Irish athlete who specialised in the 400 metres hurdles.
 He represented his country at the 1996 and 2000 Summer Olympics.

-His personal best in the event is 49.73 seconds set in San José, Costa Rica in 1996.
+His personal best in the event is 49.73 seconds set in San José, California in 1996.

 Nowadays he operates a bar in Half Moon Bay, California, with his older brother Patrick.